alby13/pursuer-ai-assistant/README.md

 # Pursuer AI Assistant Chatbot
 Purseur is a Chatbot for ArliAI.com with Unlimited AI Usage!
 Truly a unique service, ArliAI.com offers the latest AI such as Llama 3.1 8B and Mistral-NeMo-12B for free, with larger AI and more parallel requests subscriptions available.

+Unleash the power of unlimited creativity, research, creative writing, roleplaying, and a personal assistant in the form of the currently available AI.

+ArliAI currently offers 20 different AI and Fine-Tuned AI models.
+Currently available list: https://www.arliai.com/models

 You need Python 3.10+ to run this program.
 This program uses the Requests library.